Kanpei-taisha

 What deities are enshrined at Kumano Hongu Taisha?

-The enshrined deities are: ketsumimiko no okami.
+The enshrined deities are: Ketsumimiko no Okami.

 What blessings can you pray for at Kumano Hongu Taisha?